rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 1. You can withdraw from exam registration until **2022-02-28**.
 1. You do not have to write a formal report but you have to sketch the steps you have taken to do the analyses.
 The code you are uploading as well as additional documentation has to **enable us to redo your work completely!** You must tell us which data you use and where to download it.
 1. You can work in **groups of 1 - 3 students**.
 You have do the **group assignment** in our Moodle course: https://moodle.hochschule-rhein-waal.de/course/view.php?id=14379#section-6 <br> Assign to a group even if you **work alone**.
-1. You have to **submit your work in a gitlab repository!** It is enough if **one member of the group uploads the group work**. <br>Create your own repo on the **University Gitlab server: https://git.hsrw.eu/**.
-1. **USE THE FOLLWING REPO NAME:** `GeoData_WS2021_II_Final_<Group ID>`, (e.g. GeoData_WS2021_II_Final_Group_Z). <br>**Make it private but invite me to read it!**
+1. You have to **submit your work in a gitlab repository!** It is enough if **one member of the group uploads the group work**.
+Create your own repo on the **University Gitlab server: https://git.hsrw.eu/**. <br>**USE THE FOLLWING REPO NAME:** `GeoData_WS2021_II_Final_<Group ID>`, (e.g. GeoData_WS2021_II_Final_Group_Z). **Make it private but invite me to read it!**
 1. Again: Make your **repo private** so others do not simply copy your work. **Grant read access to me** on your repository. **Stick to the naming convention!** Some students did not understand it the last semesters.
 This caused a lot of trouble.
-1. **I will clone your Gitlab repo at the end of deadline.** That will be the main basis of my assessment. **Stick to the naming convention and allow me to read your private repo!** If I cannot find your repo because of wrong naming or I cannot read it because you did not invite me for reading I will not be able to grade your work and **you will fail**.
+1. I will clone your Gitlab repo at the end of deadline.
+That will be the main basis of my assessment. **Stick to the naming convention and allow me to read your private repo!** If I cannot find your repo because of wrong naming or I cannot read it because you did not invite me for reading I will not be able to grade your work and **you will fail**.
 1. You have to use the GitLab repository to document your work.
 THIS IS MANDATORY!
 Use a `REAMDE.md` file (and more .md-files, if needed) to describe your work.
 Upload your Python/Jupyter scripts as well as QGIS projects but **do not add very large datasets** (e.g. no satellite images, excessive DTM tiles in XYZ format, etc.) to the repository.
 In case you use very large datasets **share the link to the data** in your documentation and/or your code.
 In case you you produce very large datasets tell us how and **enable us to reproduce your results** instead of flooding your repo with big data.
 1. You have to **produce a presentation** (i.e. Powerpoint or similar) and upload it to your git repo.
 Describe the **four individual tasks**.
 See the pptx-template provided in this assignment repo.
 This includes a **self-assessment**.
 In case you work in groups each member has to provide a self-assessment.
 1. You have to **produce one video per group on your presentation** and upload it to your git repo. **All students must take part in their group's video presentation**.
-1. The video is to present the slides with your results. **Do not explain every detail** in the video, e.g. do not expalin how to execute your code line by line, etc. Just present each task, your methods, and your results.
+The video is to present the slides with your results. **Do not explain every detail** in the video, e.g. do not expalin how to execute your code line by line, etc. Just present each task, your methods, and your results.
 Refer (name or link) to your code files as well as QGIS projects in your slides such we can reproduce your work if we want.
-1. The video should **not exceed 20 minutes, i.e. 5 minutes per task!**
-1. **Do not include your self-assessment in the video!** If your video is great and you agree I would like to make it public after grading as a reference for future students.

 ## 1. Correlation of Mean Annual Temperature with Altitude in Bavaria